Albany Research Center

 The Albany Research Center, now part of National Energy Technology Laboratory (NETL), is a U.S. Department of Energy laboratory staffed by Federal employees and contractors located in Albany, Oregon.
 Founded in 1943, the laboratory initially specialized in life cycle research starting with the formulation, characterization, and/or melting of most metals, alloys, and ceramics; casting and fabrication, prototype development; and the recycle and remediation of waste streams associated with these processes.
 Researchers at the laboratory routinely solved industrial processing problems by investigating melting, casting, fabrication, physical and chemical analysis and wear, corrosion and performance testing of materials through the use of equipment and analytical techniques.
 Since joining NETL, the laboratory has switched its research focus mainly to materials and processes for fossil energy production and conversion.
 The facility rests on 44 acre and occupies 38 buildings.

 History

 The United States Bureau of Mines selected a location in Albany to be home to the Northwest Electro-development Laboratory on March 17, 1943.
 The grounds of the center and some buildings had been the home of Albany College (now Lewis & Clark College) from 1925 until 1937.
 The facility was planned to develop new metallurgical processes as well as study ways to use low-grade resources using the surplus of electricity in the region.

-In 1945, the name was changed to the Albany Metallurgy Research Center.
+In 1945 the name was changed to the Albany Metallurgy Research Center, and William J. Kroll was hired to scale up his titanium process.
+By 1947 it had successfully produced two tons of titanium sponge, which is typically melted down to produce ingots or standard geometrical shapes.